What We Do

 Projects and commissions

-IAMFlow CIC was formally established as a Community Interest Company in April 2025, but prior to this the team had been working together as a collective of freelance artists for approximately one year, working on a variety of projects.
+IAMFlow CIC was formally established as a Community Interest Company in March 2025, but prior to this the team had been working together as a collective of freelance artists for approximately one year, working on a variety of projects.
 Recent activities have included:- Engagement project for Sunbury Embroidery Gallery at Manor Mead SEN School, attended by over 25 pupils and tutors

 - Weekly qigong sessions at Staines Community Centre with an average of 8 attendees per session